Should You Choose Artificial Turf or Sod in Phoenix?

 Sod offers a cooling effect in your yard via transpiration and is generally less expensive up front.

-While the smell of grass and cooling effects can be pleasant, sod does require a sprinkler system, fertilization and regular maintenance.
+While the smell of grass and cooling effects can be pleasant, sod does require a sprinkler system, fertilization and regular maintenance, which is all explained to you upon completion of your landscaping project.
 Owners will need to understand how to water correctly and make seasonal adjustments, and sod needs to be mowed no less than once a week during the summer.

 Questions to Ask Yourself